-Gender, Race, and Class in London
+Gender, Race, and Social Justice in London

 Who we are and what we do, monarchies and museums, churches and brothels, detective novels and Shakespeare’ plays, all are shaped by gender.
 As one of the most cosmopolitan cities in the world, London is a great place to explore the workings of gender, race, and social class in history, society, art, architecture, science, and religion.
 From its ancient pagan religions to modern-day churches, mosques, and temples, from historical to contemporary monarchs, from the beginnings of the detective novel to today’s captivating crime dramas, London is a case study in interlocking social differences and structures of power.
 Studying in London offers opportunities not only to read about how gender and race work but to see and experience them through walking Jack-the-Ripper’s Whitechapel or discovering the untold LGBTQ stories behind artifacts in the Victoria & Albert Museum or taking afternoon tea in the posh Mayfair district or visiting the Buddhapadipa Temple.

-You may also add a Liberal Arts in London course (Creative Writing in London, London: Biography of a City or The Play's the Thing).
 Your classes will combine classroom learning with experiential excursions that provide access to important locations and individuals within the United Kingdom.

 All courses offered in London are recognized and approved for academic credit by various GEO partner institutions.
 Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.

-Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
+Non-UO students: Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.